strvcom/atlas.js/tutorials/writing-hooks.md

 Here is a bare class which implements all currently supported event handlers.

 > **NOTE**: A hook is not directly accessible from other components!
-The functionality each hook implements is called upon by the Application class.
+The functionality each hook implements is called upon by the Atlas class.
 If you need to run the code in a hook multiple times or re-use it frequently, it is best to implement it as an Action.

 ```js
 import Hook from '@atlas.js/hook'